andrewrk/rucksack/README.md

         20 | uint32be offset of last header entry from file start 24 | uint32be header entry size in bytes
         28 | uint32be MaxKeySize - number of bytes allocated for keys
+        32 | uint32be number of allocated bytes for all header entries

 ### Header Entry Format